 vi.
 Summary statistics including stage/gate-position to flow rating(s);

 c.
-Critically analyse the information collected in accordance with the conditions of resource consents [insert consent numbers], in terms of compliance and potential or actual adverse environmental effects;
+Critically analyse the information collected in accordance with the conditions of resource consents CRC254907 and CRC254908, in terms of compliance and potential or actual adverse environmental effects;

 d.
 Compare data with previously collected and reported results and identify and comment on any emerging trends;

 e.
-Critically evaluate the performance of the procedures and physical mechanisms in place to avoid and/or minimise any adverse effects associated with the exercise of resource consents [insert consent numbers], identify any improvements undertaken, and make recommendations on any additional improvements needed with respect to procedures or mechanisms relating to the exercise of resource consents [insert consent numbers];
+Critically evaluate the performance of the procedures and physical mechanisms in place to avoid and/or minimise any adverse effects associated with the exercise of resource consents CRC254907 and CRC254908, identify any improvements undertaken, and make recommendations on any additional improvements needed with respect to procedures or mechanisms relating to the exercise of resource consents CRC254907 and CRC254908;

 f.
 Include the work actions undertaken and the outcomes achieved during the previous year under the Annual Plan prepared in accordance with Condition 33, including: